cvut/qtrvsim/docs/exec-formats-and-tools.md

-The Linux targetting toolchains use a MIPS O32 ABI calling convention which allows building position-independent binaries and overcome missing PC relative support in the basic MIPS instruction set.
+The Linux targetting toolchains use a MIPS O32 ABI calling convention which allows building position-independent binaries (PIC, PIE) and overcome missing PC relative support in the basic MIPS instruction set.
 The ABI uses strictly convention equivalent to calling each function indirectly through 't9' register ('jalr t9').
 The known value pointing